UPDATED: When will international travel return? A country-by-country guide to coronavirus recovery

 The government has also announced that foreign travellers are required to submit a PCR test taken before their departure and upon their arrival in Japan and will also need to submit a detailed itinerary that includes accommodations and places they intend to visit.
 Visitors are asked to refrain from using public transportation as well.

 Japan was supposed to host the 2020 Olympic Summer Games in July, but that date has now been pushed back to summer of 2021, and may even be further delayed.

-Coronavirus is under control in the former Portuguese colony, but travel is still limited due to active cases in its neighboring regions.
-The government is in active discussions to ease travel restrictions, however, with plans to relax them between Zhuhai, China and Hong Kong.
+Coronavirus is under control in the former Portuguese colony, but travel is still limited due to active cases in its neighbouring regions.
+The government is in active discussions to ease travel restrictions, however, with some travel between China and Macau resuming, and with plans to relax them between Zhuhai, China and Hong Kong.

 Malaysia banned tourists in the middle of March along with a nationwide shutdown.
 Most businesses were allowed to reopen in early May.
 Malaysia is still advising tourists to avoid coming.
-In fact, on 10 May, the prime minister extended the restrictions through at least 9 June.
+In fact, current travel restrictions on all foreign nationals – with very limited exceptions – were extended to at least August 31.
 Malaysian Prime Minister Muhyiddin Yassin has eased some restrictions on internal travel.

 Malaysian health director-general Datuk Dr Noor Hisham Abdullah said reopening the borders is the last thing the country will do as it slowly eases restrictions.

 One of our readers – Brodi – said, “All foreigners (except spouses of Malaysians) are still barred from entering the country, even if they hold a residency visa.
 Only Malaysians are allowed to enter and are subject to the 14-day quarantine in a government facility (typically a local hotel) at the travellers expense.”

 The Maldives has announced one of the most liberal opening policies in the world.
 As of July 1 all are welcome with no testing or quarantine required.